-IMPRS is an 8-10 week program May – July depending on the track.
+IMPRS is an 8-12-week program from May – July depending on the track and program.
+IUSM’s normal hours of operations are Monday – Friday, 8am – 5pm.
+Exact work schedules are subject to the track and/or mentor’s needs and expectations.
 In addition to working on a project, each student attends a series of weekly seminars and participate in the poster session at the end of the summer session.
-The posters will be judged and twenty projects will be selected to compete for awards in the oral presentation.

 Some IMPRS programs may require additional time and effort from participants beyond the fixed dates listed in the time line.
 Students will be notified in advance and compensated for this additional effort.
 Flexibility in these specific research programs will be offered to ensure that students can remain focused on their academic requirements and career advancement.

-IMPRS students must dedicate 100% of their effort to the summer research program during the specified time.
+IMPRS students must agree to dedicate 100% of their effort to the summer research program during the specified time.
 IMPRS students may not be simultaneously obligated to other grants or awards requiring a commitment of time.
+Students receive a stipend for the complete 10 to 12- week period in three installments.
+The stipend is not a salary.

 - A letter from IU School of Medicine confirming academic good standing

 - MCAT scores

 - General Release of Information Form

-- A list of 3-8 faculty mentors of choice that you have interacted or researched (click here to access the IU School of Medicine ReSEARCH Connect)
+- Your preferred list of 2-4 faculty mentors of choice that YOU HAVE met or interacted to discuss/brainstorm the potential project you may work on during the summer (click here to access the IU School of Medicine ReSEARCH Connect)

-- A list of preferred campus to do the summer internship
+- Your preferred campus to do the summer internship

 - Research idea, project idea, research interest/focus etc.